The Zak phase in topologically insulating chains: invariants and limitations: Symmetric Bloch bases

 where is a symmetric Bloch basis. \end{Theorem} \begin{proof} The proof follows that of \cite[Theorem III.6]{Monaco_2023}, which focuses only on chiral and particle-hole symmetric projections.
 Let us first discuss the definition of $X$.
 We focus on the unitary matrix \( \mathcal{T}_{2\pi} \in \mathrm{M}_N(\mathbb{C}) \), called the holonomy unitary.
 By the spectral theorem it can be diagonalized by a unitary transformation \( V \),

 With this choice of the phases for the eigenvalues of \( \mathcal{T}_{2\pi} \), we define \( X \in \mathrm{M}_N(\mathbb{C}) \) to be the self-adjoint matrix

 so that \( \mathcal{T}_{2\pi} = e^{iX} \).

 The spanning property, regularity, and periodicity of the vectors in \eqref{eq:BlochBasis} are established as in \cite[Theorem III.6]{Monaco_2023}.
-We therefore focus on the symmetry properties.
+We therefore focus on the symmetry properties: as stated after Definition~\ref{SBB}, they can be assumed to hold at $k=0$.
 First, notice that the commutation relations in Proposition~\ref{propcomm} can be inherited by the logarithm of the holonomy unitary, namely there exists a choice of $X$ as above such that

 Next, we consider the four cases $\mathfrak{O}^{(++)},\mathfrak{O}^{(+-)},\mathfrak{O}^{(-+)},\mathfrak{O}^{(--)}$ separately.
 Let us first consider the case of $\mathfrak{O}^{(++)}$.
 Since $\mathfrak{O}^{(++)}$ commutes with $\mathcal{T}_k$, in particular it commutes with $\mathcal{T}_{2\pi}$ and, by functional calculus, with $e^{-ikX/2\pi}$.
 Therefore